IRSN/Renextra/README.md

 - Experimental implementation of the Extended Generalized Pareto Distribution EGPD3 of Papatatopoulos and Tawn (2013).

-Note that the use of the EGPD3 relies on the the general features of the **Renext** pacakge, in which the distribution of the excesses over the threshold can be quite arbitrary.
+Note that the use of the `EGPD3` distribution relies on the the general features of the **Renext** package, in which the distribution of the excesses over the threshold can be quite arbitrary.
 So, some initial values of the parameters must be given.
 The estimated values of the `scale` and `shape` parameters obtained by using the `"GPD"` distribution can be used alogn with `kappa = 1.0`, see the examples.

 ## Installing